Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 But crossing over the river into Darley Bridge - the path continues on along a quiet road that has a reasonable amount of foot traffic out for a walk - and also some horses out for a ride.

-Here the path turns off, and heads along its final path, through the one properly disappointing section of the day - squeezed between some industrial areas to the right, and a heavily graffiti-ed river to the left.
+Soon though, we turn off this quiet road and head along our final path - squeezed between some industrial areas to the right, and a heavily graffitied river to the left.

-Click the following link to see the write up for the following day - walking from Matlock on the Derwent Valley Heritage Trail to Derby.
+Click the following link to see the write up for the following day - walking from Matlock to Derby along the Derwent Valley Heritage Trail.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 110 and 119 OS Landranger maps (links redirect to Amazon).
 The route was easy to follow from the map and pretty well way marked by the purple and yellow arrows on signs.